FirefoxMetzger/panda-ignition-sim/Readme.md

   actual simulation.
 The script is aware of current progress, will continue where it left off if interrupted, and will skip existing runs.
 Essentially it calls `sim_runner.py` in a coordinated fashion.
+- `add_observer_scores.py` A script that computes the attributed legibility scores for each behavior.